-- a) All earthworks activities comply with permitted activity standards and conditions of Section 18.6 of the TRMP. - b) Information to show compliance with permitted activity standards, or that compliance can be achieved, may be required at the request of Council. - c) Where permitted activity standards and conditions cannot be achieved, a land disturbance resource consent must be obtained in accordance with Section 18.6 of the TRMP.
-The applicant may be required to provide information to show compliance with all conditions of consent;
+- a) All earthworks activities comply with permitted activity standards and conditions of Section 18.6 of the TRMP. - b) Information to show compliance with permitted activity standards, or that compliance can be achieved, may be required at the request of Council.

-- d) All earthworks and land disturbance shall be consistent with the principles of earthworks in section 5.2.2 below - e) Management of sedimentation and control of erosion shall be undertaken in accordance with section 5.3 below; - f) Where a large earth fill is required, the following information shall be submitted: - i. plans showing contours or levels of the existing site, existing water courses, drainage features and any water table information; - ii. a plan showing proposed final contour levels, sections boundaries, the extent of cut and fill; - iii. a plan showing batter slopes, surface and subsoil drainage and/or culverting; and - iv. specifications on compaction methods and degrees of compaction required, also giving moisture/density test results of the soil to be encountered; - g) Stormwater and drainage management must be undertaken in accordance with section 7 of the Engineering Standards and Policies;
+- c) Where permitted activity standards and conditions cannot be achieved, a land disturbance resource consent must be obtained in accordance with Section 18.6.
+The applicant may be required to provide information to show compliance with all conditions of consent; - d) All earthworks and land disturbance shall be consistent with the principles of earthworks in Section 5.2.2 below - e) Management of sedimentation and control of erosion shall be undertaken in accordance with Section [methods] below; - f) Where a large earth fill is required, the following information shall be submitted: - i. plans showing contours or levels of the existing site, existing water courses, drainage features and any water table information; - ii. a plan showing proposed final contour levels, sections boundaries, the extent of cut and fill - iii. a plan showing batter slopes, surface and subsoil drainage and/or culverting; - iv. specifications on compaction methods and degrees of compaction required, also giving moisture/density test results of the soil to be encountered; - g) Stormwater management must be undertaken in accordance with section 7 of the Engineering Standards;